viamrobotics/docs/docs/installation/viam-micro-server-dev.md

 {{% /tab %}}
 {{% tab name="Manual" %}}

-To set up the Docker development environment for ESP manually, complete the following instructions:
+To set up the Docker development environment for ESP32 manually, complete the following instructions:

 {{< alert title="Tip" color="tip" >}}
 You only need to follow these steps if you are not using Canon to build `viam-micro-server`.